Skip to content

 From ITS to abap2UI5

-This page outlines the evolution of web development in the ABAP ecosystem — from early server-rendered interfaces like ITS and Web Dynpro to modern client-side SPAs with UI5 Freestyle and RAP, and finally compares them to abap2UI5.
+This page traces the evolution of web development in the ABAP ecosystem — from early server-rendered interfaces like ITS and Web Dynpro to modern client-side SPAs with UI5 Freestyle and RAP — and ends by comparing them to abap2UI5.

 Internet Transaction Server